 8. Bury Your Kitchen Scraps

 Composting in place, also called trench composting, was more common in previous generations than was a traditional compost pile.
 The basic idea is to dig holes or shallow trenches in your garden and fill them with the things you would normally add to a compost pile.
 This is an especially good method if you don’t have the room for a compost pile, or if local ordinances prohibit them.
-To compost in place, simply dig a shallow trench in between garden plantings and fill with kitchen scraps like eggshells, coffee grounds, and peelings.
+To compost in place, simply dig a shallow trench in between garden plantings and fill it with kitchen scraps like eggshells, coffee grounds, and peelings.
 Cover with soil and that’s it.
 When you’re ready to add more, simply dig a new trench.
 Read more about it in this post by Morning Chores.

 9. Plant Flowers for the Insects